EpicoStudio/dynamic-year-block/README.txt

 = Does this plugin work in the Classic Editor? =
 No, this plugin works exclusively in the Block Editor.

+= The link to my privacy policy does not appear on the front end. = The block works only with the native Privacy Policy page.
+You can create one under “Settings → Privacy”, clicking the “Create button” on the “Settings” tab.
+Also, make sure your Privacy Policy page is published.

 = Does the plugin use the client time (via Javascript) or the server time (via PHP) to update the year? = The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time, using the timezone specified in the “Settings → General → Timezone” on your WordPress dashboard.
 So it is important to set your timezone in order to display the year correctly, especially at the turn of the year.